Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

 \subsection{Unscramble}

 The Unscramble task takes a random permutation of a word and outputs the unscrambled word (e.g., \taskin{tkneti} \taskinout \taskout{kitten}).
 Unlike \citet{brown2020gpt3}, we do not constrain the first or last letter of the permutations.
 Unscrambling involves meaning, as models need to recognize the sequence of characters in the output as valid English words.

-We construct the dataset from 30K English words.
-The dataset consists of 100K train examples with 3 random permutations of letters per word and 30K dev examples, covering 4K and 13K unique subword pieces in source and target.
-We again define IV and OOV splits.
+We construct the dataset from 30K English words by randomly permuting letters in each word.